Ella M. George: Woman's Christian Temperance Union

 Attracted early in life to temperance reform, George joined the WCTU when it was first organized in Pittsburgh, becoming president of the Beaver County, Pennsylvania WCTU in 1904.
 While serving in this role for a year, soon after her return from her lecture tours, she was elected Pennsylvania State president in 1907, holding both offices for one year.
 The 20,000 mark was passed by the time of the 1908 annual state convention, nearly 3,000 new members since the previous year, with the Pennsylvania WCTU recording 25,000 members by 1910.

 The 1913 state convention, held in Johnstown, reported a record gain in membership of 2,860 for the year, totalling 30,282 members; there, George was appointed delegate-at-large to the World WCTU convention.
 In March 1914, George represented the WCTU at the first State "no-license" convention attended by various supporting organizations which also included the Anti-Saloon League, YMCA, the Pennsylvania Christian Endeavor, the Pennsylvania Grange, and others.
 At the 48th annual convention, held in Williamsport, membership had reached about 50,000 women in the state.
 In 1925, at the 51st annual convention, held in Harrisburg, she advocated for the elimination of "impure movies" and the "filthy products of our news stands" as two imperative duties which the WCTU must undertake.

 George received the honorary degree of LL.D. conferred on her by Geneva College at its commencement in June 1926.
 Those who conferred this degree felt that it had been merited because of George's activities along legislative lines and also because she was an expert parliamentarian.
-By virtue of her office as state president, she was legislative superintendent of the organization and had such experirence as a lobbyist during those 18 years both in the State legislature and in the U.S. Congress, having spoken at hearings before committees of both of these bodies.
+By virtue of her office as state president, she was legislative superintendent of the organization and had such experience as a lobbyist during those 18 years both in the State legislature and in the U.S. Congress, having spoken at hearings before committees of both of these bodies.
 She was instrumental largely in securing from the Legislature of 1919 a law setting aside one day in the public schools to be known as Willard Day.
-It was George who went to the governor when the Legislature refused to make an apporpriation for law enforcement and she said, "The WCTU will raise it."
+It was George who went to the governor when the Legislature refused to make an appropriation for law enforcement and she said, "The WCTU will raise it."
 She served many times on committees appointed by the governor.
 She appeared before the U.S. Senate committee on investigation of the slush fund used in the primary, with Senator James A. Reed as chairman of this committee, and she gave the information regarding the raising and disposing of the Pinchot enforcement fund.

 While state president, George also served as editor of the monthly Pennsylvania W.C.T.U.
 Bulletin paper.

 Refusing to stand as a candidate for re-election in 1929, she took the title of honorary state president that year; in her honor, the WCTU headquarters building, located at Harrisburg, was named the "Ella M. George" House.